The-Ossuary/bookish-waffle/README.md

 ## Project Overview

-- **On-chain rituals:** Gameplay is driven by smart contracts that create, mutate, or destroy NFTs.
+- **On-chain Rituals:** All gameplay actions are on-chain smart contracts that create, mutate, or destroy NFTs.
-- **Dynamic NFTs:** All items and lore fragments evolve with player actions.
+- **Dynamic NFTs:** Items and lore fragments evolve with community participation.
-- **Community worldbuilding:** Player choices expand and reshape the crypt-city’s story.
+- **Community Worldbuilding:** Player choices expand and reshape the crypt-city’s story.
-- **True ownership:** All assets are NFTs on Ethereum and stored in IPFS.
+- **True Ownership:** All assets are NFTs on Ethereum and stored on IPFS.
-- **Creative economy:** The $OSIEN token rewards artists and participants.
+- **Creative Economy:** The $OSIEN token rewards artists and active players.

 ---

 ## Status & Opportunity

-🚧 The Ossuary is not yet live or deployed to mainnet.
+🚧 **The Ossuary is not yet live or deployed to mainnet.**

-All intellectual property—including code, lore, and design—is complete and available for:
+All intellectual property—including code, lore, and design—is available for:

-- Acquisition: Buy the full IP, codebase, and lore.
+- **Acquisition:** Buy the full IP, codebase, and lore.
-- Partnership: Collaborate on launch, marketing, or integration.
+- **Partnership:** Collaborate on launch, marketing, or integration.
-- Further Development: Developers wanted for deployment and demo!
+- **Further Development:** Developers wanted for deployment and demo!

-No contracts or frontend are currently live.
+No smart contracts or frontend are currently live.
 This repo contains all source code, assets, and documentation.

 ---